mahendrabairagi/AWS_ML_At_Edge_With_NVIDIA_Jetson_Nano/README.md

       - Click ‘Next’
   - On the ‘Configure Options’ Step
       - Leave defaults and Click ‘Next’
-  - On the ‘Set Permissions’ Step
-    Uncheck the four checkboxes on this screen that block public access to the data.
-      - Click ‘Next’
       - On the ‘Review’ Step, click 'Next', create bucket.

 #### 1.2	 Download the training data.